olejardamir/Hertz/readme.md

 - Decimals: 18.
 Since token price will always increase, zeros will become very important.
 - Total Supply: 21000 tokens.
 Since we are using 18 decimals, 21000 tokens is enough to make traders put a token on exchanges due to a low supply, and sell it.
 - Minting: when the current supply reaches 21000 we cannot mint more tokens.
 However, when tokens are burned by transferring or by exchanging back to Ethereum within a contract, the number becomes lower, and we can mint them again using the contract.
 - Current Supply: The current supply shows the current amount of circulating tokens.
+The current supply is reduced by burning and increased by purchasing tokens from a contract.
 - Trade fees: No fees for a token purchase, 2% for converting back to Ethereum.
-Initial idea was to have no fees at all, however, people could avoid burning the token by converting it to Ethereum.
-This is an initiative to ensure that token will be used as intended, at least once.
+Initial idea was to have no fees at all, however, people could avoid burning Hertz by converting it to Ethereum.
+This is only a safety mechanism making sure that Hertz will be used as intended, at least once.
 - Everyone profits when Ethereum is taken away from the contract.
 - Everyone profits when token is transferred from one account to another.
 - Starting price: 1 Ethereum = 1 Hertz.
 From that point, Hertz price is always increasing.